Do you believe that all communications, especially written, between the attorney and expert are confidential and protected?

 The trial court’s decision was overturned even though the Plaintiff’s attorney admitted in this matter that his written communications to the Plaintiff’s medical expert were specifically designed to address the expert’s formulation of his expert report for trial and even though the trial court judge had found, after an in camera inspection of the written communications that such communications could have “materially impacted” the expert’s formulation of his expert report.

-If you would like a copy of the Pennsylvania Supreme Court Order it can be obtained by directly contacting Scott Cooper or feel free to contact Central Pennsylvania based Schmidt Kramer Injury Lawyers in Harrisburg and Camp Hill who specialize in Pennsylvania car accidents and crashes and can answer your questions.
+If you would like a copy of the Pennsylvania Supreme Court Order it can be obtained by directly the personal injury attorney Scott Cooper from the law offices of Schmidt Kramer.